datavortex/QuanSimBench/README.md

 ## What does this benchmark do

-- The test performs a gate-by-gate simulation of a quantum computer with a full state vector description.
+- The test is a gate-by-gate simulation of a quantum computer with a full state vector formulation.
 - It simulates a simplified version of Shor's algorithm with an increasing number of qubits Q until resources are exhausted
 - The score (states/s) is based on how fast the Approximate Quantum Fourier Transform is computed.
-- The goal is to quantify the ability of a computer to simulate ideal quantum circuits
+- The goal is to quantify the ability of a computer to simulate ideal quantum circuits.

 ## Why Quantum factorization simulation as a benchmark for HPC
 - Quantum factorization a widely known & relevant problem